 Google Arts & Culture is an exciting new face for those who love classic art.
 Inspired by Google’s Arts & Culture platform, the watch face shows a new “cultural clock face each day.”
 You can tap on the screen to view the artist and more details of the work, or to display your stats.
 You can also prompt a download of the artwork image to your phone to use as your wallpaper.
 The face is available for the Fitbit Sense 2, original Sense, Versa 4, and Versa 3.
 Download it below.

-There are several watch faces called Neon on the Fitbit Gallery, but this specific example takes full advantage of its name.
-This clock face is unique as it displays the time in both analog and digital formats.
+Several watch faces are called Neon on the Fitbit Gallery, but this specific example takes full advantage of its name.
+This clock face is unique as it displays the time in analog and digital formats.
 Five dials surrounding the watch face display the battery percentage, the date, the digital time, steps, and heart rate.
-It may be a little cluttered for some, but it definitely pops on maximum brightness.
+It may be cluttered for some, but it pops on maximum brightness.

 Here’s a watch face that’s jam-packed with useful information.
-Called the Programmer’s Watch, this face includes details for weather, sunrise/sunset times, UTC, and your usual helping of heath stats.
-On first inspection, it seems pretty busy, but a deeper look reveals a smartly laid out data set.
+Called the Programmer’s Watch, this face includes details for weather, sunrise/sunset times, UTC, and your usual helping of health stats.
+It seems pretty busy on first inspection, but a deeper look reveals a smartly laid out data set.
 Once again, this clock face supports Fitbit’s modern smartwatches.

 Read It & Weep

 Here’s an excellent text-based clock face for your Fitbit.
-Read It & Weep packs a black and white design that displays the time and date in text.
-It’s simple but surprisingly easy to read if you’re easily confused by numeric time readouts.
+Read It & Weep packs a black-and-white design displaying the text’s time and date.
+It’s simple but surprisingly easy to read if you’re confused by numeric time readouts.
 We would’ve liked a few more customization options, but overall, this face will serve you well alongside any Fitbit band or outfit.

-There are plenty of Linux terminal-style faces on the Fitbit gallery, but this one is our favorite.
+Plenty of Linux terminal-style faces are on the Fitbit gallery, but this one is our favorite.
 Not only is it free, but it’s also open source.
 It displays core personal and device information, including time and date, battery life, steps, distance, and heart rate.
-You can also add a personalized username, choose from one of six fonts, or five themes in the face’s settings menu.
+You can add a personalized username, or choose from one of six fonts or five themes in the face’s settings menu.

 Here’s one for lovers of the digital watch aesthetic.
 Thexa mimics dot-matrix watches with a four-level approach to displaying fitness data and time.
-Each level showcases two stats, with steps, caloric burn, floors, and active minutes detailed in bars along the face’s left edge.
-Along the right-hand side, heart rate, time, date, and numerical step counter are on display.
+Each level showcases two stats: steps, caloric burn, floors, and active minutes detailed in bars along the face’s left edge.
+Heart rate, time, date, and numerical step counter are displayed along the right-hand side.
 There’s a small battery display in the top center, too.
-As for color options, you get a choice between black, green, gray, and red.
+As for color options, you can choose between black, green, gray, and red.